Detecting Lookahead Bias in LLM Forecasts: Results

 \paragraph{Stock Market Information} Daily stock returns, open prices, and close prices are obtained from the Center for Research in Security Prices (CRSP), covering all common stocks listed on the New York Stock Exchange (NYSE), the National Association of Securities Dealers Automated Quotations (NASDAQ), and the American Stock Exchange (AMEX).
 We restrict the sample to common stocks with a share code of 10 or 11, consistent with prior studies.
 We obtain financial statement variables from Compustat.

 \paragraph{Stock News Headlines} Data on news headlines are collected via web scraping from Bloomberg News.
 We select Bloomberg News because it is part of Bloomberg L.P., a leading global financial information provider whose real-time news service is updated more frequently than traditional outlets.
 We collect the news headlines for all CRSP-listed companies in the sample period and match them based on company names and ticker symbols.
-The final dataset consists of 91,361 news headlines covering 1,587 unique companies from January 2012 to December 2023.
+The in-sample dataset spans January 2012 to December 2023 and consists of 91,357 news headlines covering 1,587 unique companies.
+We also collect a calendar-year 2024 sample of 7,568 headlines for the post-cutoff out-of-sample placebo.

-\paragraph{Earnings Call Transcripts} We obtain data on firms' earnings call transcripts from Thomson Reuter's StreetEvents database.
-Then, we merge them with CRSP and Compustat data using firm tickers and corresponding call dates, resulting in 135,541 matched observations.
-After excluding records with missing values in the key variables, our final sample consists of 74,338 firm-quarter observations from 3,897 unique U.S. publicly listed firms between 2006 and 2020.
+\paragraph{Earnings Call Transcripts} We obtain data on firms' earnings call transcripts from Thomson Reuters' StreetEvents database.
+Then, we merge them with CRSP and Compustat data using firm tickers and corresponding call dates.
+The in-sample window (2006Q1--2020Q4) yields 106,994 matched firm-quarter observations from 3,920 unique U.S.\ publicly listed firms.
+We also collect 6,744 matched firm-quarters from 2023Q3 through 2024Q1 for the post-cutoff out-of-sample placebo.